t8vpk3w9j/q5nz8r2lk/README.md

 # Accessing Data
-For the current submission, we provide data for one sample object at:

 In the camera ready, we will provide an AWS link for the dataset in its entirety.
 To maintain anonymity, we currently provide data for one sample object at: https://drive.google.com/drive/folders/102Fiumd-HWXV_wIBj8oZeB9sXy81qmLg?usp=sharing

 Download the zip file from the anonymous google drive, and extract it within the `data/` folder.